opstrace/opstrace/README.md

 ## Quick Start

-Spin up an Opstrace cluster in your own cloud account to kick the tires with our quick start: [https://go.opstrace.com/quickstart](https://go.opstrace.com/quickstart).
+Want to kick the tires?
+Spin up an Opstrace cluster in your own cloud account with our [quick start](./quickstart.md).

 ## Contributing